Ocean cruising in Papua New Guinea

 The tranquil uninhabited Conflict Islands are a warm tropical paradise made up of 21 separate islands.
 The pristine, translucent seas which surround the islands are perfect for swimming, kayaking and snorkelling during which visitors will find themselves surrounded by strikingly beautiful iridescent corals, multicoloured fish, majestic reef sharks and the eagle spotted manta rays which inhabit the sparkling waters.
 When the tide is low, it is possible to walk out for miles on sugary sand bars.
 An indisputable highlight of the Conflict Islands is the unforgettable Turtle Nursery where you can interact with turtle hatchlings and feed them specially blended formula.
 The Initiative was put in place to protect native turtle populations and during your tour of the centre you can learn from an expert marine biologist about the lifestyle and habitats of turtles and why they have become endangered.

-Best things to do in Papua New Guinea
+Papua New Guinea cruises: Best things to do in Papua New Guinea

-Trekking is a popular activity in Papua New Guinea owing to the country’s rugged and unique landscapes.
+Trekking is a popular activity on a Papua New Guinea cruise, owing to the country’s rugged and unique landscapes.
 The intimidating Kokoda Track is famously difficult and allows travellers to challenge themselves to seven days of intense trekking through the mountains.
 The track has historical connotations as the site of a battle between Australian and Japanese troops during World War Two.
 The Black Cat Track is another demanding 58-kilometre trekking expedition which follows the route of an old war trail.

 Watch a cultural spectacle